If you’re a chickpea lover, you’re in the right place. Because this Chickpea Burger has chickpeas all over the place!

-- Herbs and spices (cumin, onion powder, cayenne, and parsley)
+- Herbs and spices (for these: cumin, onion powder, cayenne, and parsley)

 - A binder (stay tuned!)

-For the binder, they suggested foods like cooked grains, cooked sweet potato, blended tofu, or even mashed beans.
-Wait a sec, mashed beans, I thought?
-What about pureed beans?
-Like maybe in, say, creamy dreamy hummus?!
+For the binder, you can use cooked grains, cooked sweet potato, blended tofu, or even mashed or pureed beans.
+What?
+Mashed or pureed beans, you say?
+Such as, say, creamy dreamy hummus?!

-Okay, so first, I kept this recipe super-duper simple.
+I use hummus because I want to keep this this recipe super-duper simple.
 Because I’ll be honest – I don’t know how many times I’ve come across what looks like a glorious veggie burger recipe, and I’ve gotten all excited about making it, and then I see that it requires a food processor, and I just can’t even.